Ken Chu (businessman): Career

-Mission Hills Group also entered into groundbreaking partnerships with FC Barcelona and NBA, creating China's first football academy operated by FC Barcelona and the largest basketball academy operated by NBA, complemented by interactive museum experiences.
-The Barça Academy Pro in Haikou will be the first overseas FCB football school directly managed by FCB and staffed by FCB coaches.
-On the other hand, the NBA Basketball School – Mission Hills Haikou will open to male and female players, from junior level to professionals.
-NBA players and legends will visit the school to provide additional instruction and training to young players, fostering their development.
+Mission Hills Group also entered into partnerships with the NBA (National Basketball Association) and FC Barcelona (FCB), creating the largest basketball academy operated by the NBA, complemented by interactive museum experiences, and the Barça Academy Pro in Haikou will be the first overseas FCB football school directly managed by FCB and staffed by FCB coaches.
+The NBA Basketball School – Mission Hills Haikou will open to male and female players, from junior level to professionals; NBA players and legends will visit the school to provide additional instruction and training to young players.

-Together with his brother, Ken Chu has been named Asia’s Most Powerful People in Golf for seven years running by Asian Golf.
-The Chu brothers have topped this Asia’s Power Hitters list since 2014.
+Together with his brother Tenniel Chu, Ken Chu has been named Asia's Most Powerful People in Golf for seven years running by Asian Golf.
+The Chu brothers have topped this Asia's Power Hitters list since 2014.

-Public & Community Service Appointments
+Public and community service appointments

 In addition to his duties with Mission Hills, Chu is also a Global Member of the World Travel and Tourism Council (WTTC), the preeminent forum for global business leaders in travel and tourism industry, and currently serves as National Committee Member of Chinese People's Political Consultative Conference (CPPCC). as well as other appointments, including: